hajakuja/Robust-Drone-Detection-and-Classification/README.md

 ![weigthed_acc_fold0.png](doc/img/weigthed_acc_fold0.png)

-## Evaluate the model on diffrent SNR levels
+## Evaluate the model on different SNR levels
 `eval_model_with_cm_per_SNR_cv5.py` evaluates the model predeictions according to diffrent SNR levels.
 The script saves the confusion matrix and the classification report in a subfolder `results/experiments/vgg11_bn_CV5_epochs50_lr0.005_batchsize8`.
 I.e. evaluating the model for the VGG11_BN trained in the previous step.
 The plots of the confusion matrix are stored in a subfolder `plots/foldN/`.
 For instance `cm_SNR-14.png` shows the confusion matrix for the SNR level -14 dB.

 ![cm_SNR-14.png](doc/img/cm_SNR-14.0.png)